Amelia Kinkade

-Amelia Kinkade (born 1963) is an American actress, dancer, and author.
+Amelia Kinkade is an American actress, dancer, and author.
 She played Angela Franklin in the horror series Night of the Demons, and has written several books about human–animal communication.

 Early life and education

 Kinkade was born in Fort Worth, Texas.
 She graduated from Interlochen Arts Academy in Interlochen, Michigan with a major in modern dance.
 After relocating to Los Angeles, she studied acting at the Creative Acting Workshop under various acting coaches such as Robert Lewis and Lilyan Chauvin.

 Career

 Kinkade's credits include television appearances on The Other Half, The James Van Praagh Show, VH1's Where Are They Now, London Tonight, The View, Extra, and The Jenny Jones Show.

 In 2002, she was invited to Buckingham Palace to work with the household cavalry of Queen Elizabeth II and to "whisper" with the hunting horses of Prince Charles.

 Dancer

 After moving to Los Angeles, Kinkade undertook a career as a professional jazz dancer and choreographer.
 As a lead dancer, she performed with Smokey Robinson, Ray Charles, The Four Tops, and a multitude of Motown stars in the TV series The Motown Review.
 She was a featured dancer in Breakin' 2: Electric Boogaloo, Girls Just Want to Have Fun, Body Rock, and Fast Forward, among others.
 Amelia toured with Donna Summer and appeared in rock videos by the Stray Cats, Cher, Scorpions, Yarbrough and Peoples, and Sheena Easton.